 - use a dilemma, issue or question as an organizational principle.

 - clearly defines learning around Essential Learning Outcomes.

 - includes pedagogical practices and strategies that have high-impact on learning and are inclusive of all learners.

 - uses authentic assessment to measure learning at the source.

-Fellows participate as a cohort in an engaging year-long institute over the academic year.
+Fellows participate as a cohort in an engaging year-long institute.
 Faculty fellows hone their teaching skills in ways that promote integrative student learning in an atmosphere of continuous improvement.
 A call for participation will be circulated in early September.